redwoodjs/example-planetscale/README.md

 + command = "yarn rw deploy netlify --no-prisma"
 ```

 Push your commits to a git repo, and then set up your site on the Netlify Dashboard.
-The last setting to manage is adding two Environment Variables
+The last setting to manage is adding two Environment Variables:

 **DATABASE_URL**
 From the Planetscale dashboard, get the Prisma connection string for the *main* branch.